 Another display in our life cycle garden featured foldable flower booklets made during our plant study.
-As with our butterfly study, we explored with hands-on learning labs and wrote about how plants make their own food, the job of the roots, and how leaves helps a plant get light.
+As with our butterfly study, we explored with hands-on learning labs, made models of plant adaptations, conducted simple seed experiments, and wrote about how plants make their own food, the job of the roots, and how leaves helps a plant get light.
 You can read all about our plant activities here.
 And be sure to get the free download there, too!

 In art class, my students learned about Vincent Van Gogh’s sunflower paintings and a few students decided to make their booklets into sunflowers.

 While learning about the frog’s life cycle we added key facts about each stage to these charts.
 My class loves to use thematic shapes on our charts and these are so easy to make!
 I cut out the shapes I want then use repositionable glue sticks to turn them into sticky notes.

 Students read lots of informational books and watched videos on BrainPop Jr. about frogs while taking notes in their journals.
 They then applied what they learned about frogs by making this fun frog life cycle on a string craft and wrote about each stage of the life cycle inside the lily pad booklets.

 We added a cut out of each stage of the life cycle and tied white beads on the end of the sting to represent the eggs.

 The life cycle strings are tucked inside large lily pad pockets, and students pull out the string to explain each stage to their parents.

 Including Clouds and Weather